ndlib/purl/README.md

 access to the application

 ## Testing
-To run test that need the database to be running execute the sql file in the test directory.
-Test need to refer to a database called test in order to run.
+To run test that need the database execute the sql file in the test directory.
+In order to setup the connection to any database set the environment variables "MYSQL_USER", "MYSQL_PASSWORD", "MYSQL_HOST", "MYSQL_PORT" and "MYSQL_DB" to the correct values.
+Execute the file in test to initialize the seed data with the correct values and the test database.
+Command shown below:

 `mysql --user=(someuser) --password=(somepassword) < ./test/seed_data.sql `